-As members of the Morningstar Funds Trust board, and consistent with the role of fund boards noted above, we represent your interests through our governance role by overseeing investment performance, fund expenditures, risk management, and potential conflicts of interest, among other matters.
-To help ensure we follow the most effective board practices and examine the most relevant issues for the Morningstar Funds Trust, we created a framework to define our vision and goals.
-These guiding principles serve as the foundation of our thinking as a board as we carry out our responsibilities.
+As members of the Morningstar Funds Trust board, we represent your interests through our governance role by overseeing investment performance, fund expenditures, risk management, and potential conflicts of interest, among other matters.
+At times, furthering your interests may include advocating for certain positions either publicly or privately with industry participants, other fund boards, policymakers and regulators.

+To help ensure we follow the most effective board practices and examine the most relevant issues for the Morningstar Funds Trust, we keep the following principles front of mind in carrying out our responsibilities to shareholders.